-Our purpose is to provide an education that acknowledges and affirms the dignity and uniqueness of every human being as a child of God.
-It embraces the physical, intellectual, emotional, social, moral and spiritual growth of each student.
+Our purpose is to provide an education that acknowledges and affirms the dignity and uniqueness of every human being as a child of God -"The glory of God is humanity fully alive" (St Irenaeus).
+It embraces the physical, mental, emotional, social, moral and spiritual growth of each student.
 It seeks to build a learning community that welcomes and witnesses through the Gospel values and attitudes of Jesus Christ and through the lens of the Le Chéile Charter.
-The school draws on the rich-ness of the religious and cultural heritage of the past and the charism of the found-er(s) of the Religious Order who began the school.
+The school draws on the richness of the religious and cultural heritage of the past and the charism of the founder(s) of the Religious Order who began the school.
 It is committed to creating a space of inclusivity, equality and openness, where people can live with and be taught by one another, however diverse people might be.
 It does not discriminate on religious grounds and is open to a diversity of students.
 It offers the educational space which promotes excellence so that students can respond responsibly to their own lives, the lives of others and the earth, which is our home.